VivekKumar1515/Employee-Management-System-Frontend/README.md

-Sure, here's a comprehensive README for the frontend project of your Employee Management System:

----

 # Employee Management System Frontend

 This project is the frontend component of an Employee Management System, built using React with Vite.
 It provides a user interface for managing employee information and interacts with the backend to perform CRUD operations.